Hioheka/card-visualizer/README.md

 Thanks for using this project!
 I hope you like it.

-### License

-This project is licensed under the MIT license.
-For more information, please see the LICENSE file.

 ### Improvement NotesImprovement Notes

 - Added a brief introduction to the project.